-If a landing page is your company’s book cover, fonts are the vital first impression when a user opens the book.
+If a website or landing page is your company’s book cover, fonts are the vital first impression when a user opens the book.

-Landing page fonts make your headline look good, and your headline is the hook that convinces a user to scroll down the page.
+Landing page and website fonts make your headline look good, and your headline is the hook that convinces a user to scroll down the page.

 Don’t 👏 ignore 👏 your 👏 fonts.

 Don’t believe me?
 Here’s proof:

 Click Laboratory was ecstatic when a new software company hired them to improve their conversion rates.
 Instead of focusing on the checkout process, the button colors, or the value propositions, Click Lab decided to start with the fonts.

 - Exit rate decreased by 19% (that’s good)

 - Bounce rate decreased by 10% (that’s great)

 - Conversion rates increased by 133% (that’s WTF awesome)

 Remember when Steve Jobs talked about how he dropped out of school and learned about typography?